pearstopher/doggr_sp23/hw2.md

     <br>The route is protected.
 If users try to go here without
 being logged in, they are redirected to the login page.
-The API call that handles the sending and receiving of messages is protected as well, so trying to send a message won't work unless you have a valid token.
-(It's not super protected though, any valid token will work.
-This means any sneaky user could send a message as any other.)
+The API call that handles the sending and receiving of messages is protected as well, so trying to send a message via the API won't work unless you have a valid token either.

 3. *A new Message page.
 It should have, at minimum, the user